MEDSL/2020-elections-official/README.md

 Added 04-05-2021.
 Local data not included at the moment.

-* For Constitutional Amendment HJR 4, Power County reported 2,017 votes for YES (https://sos.idaho.gov/elections-division/2020-results-statewide/) while the raw data reported 1,967 votes.
-This accounts for the entirety of the vote difference when comparing the Secretary of State total (525,779) versus the raw data total (525,729).
+* Updated 12-07-2021.
+Updated underlying raw data to fix previous discrepancy in votes for Constitutional Amendment HJR 4 in Power County.

 ## Illinois

 Added 03-31-2021.
 Local data not included at the moment.

-* Official IL results report only certain individual write-in candidates, while precinct data reports scatter wrtie-ins
+* Official IL results report only certain individual write-in candidates, while precinct data reports scatter write-ins

 * Judge McGlynn (District 020 Retention Race) is missing from official IL results.
 They were nominated and approved to serve in a federal district court in 2020.